-Are you like many others when you shop for auto insurance?
+Are you like many others when you shop for auto insurance coverage?
 Do you look for the cheapest possible policy?
-Do you only get the least amount of coverage required by your state?
+Do you only get the least amount of auto coverage required by your state?

-While you may go bragging to your friends about the “great deal” you got, you may regret not getting full coverage.
+While you may go bragging to your friends about the “great deal” you got, you may regret not getting a full coverage policy.
 Unfortunately, some people have to learn life lessons the hard way.

 In this article, I’ll show you everything you need to know about full coverage auto insurance.